KhaledElTahan/pintos/Installation.md

 Make a link of the built Qemu binary inside the /bin to be able to use it from scripts.

-* For 64-bit machines
+* For 64-bit machines:

 ```shell
 sudo ln -s $HOME/apps/qemu/bin/debug/native/x86_64-softmmu/qemu-system-x86_64 /bin/qemu
 ```

-* For 32-bit machines
+* For 32-bit machines:

 ```shell
 sudo ln -s $HOME/apps/qemu/bin/debug/native/i386-softmmu/qemu-system-i386 /bin/qemu